totalspectrum/spin2cpp/doc/basic.md

   x = bitrev(y)
 ```
 Returns the bits of the 32 bit unsigned integer `y` in reverse order.
 For example, `bitrev(1)` will give `$80000000`, and `bitrev($5555)` will give `$aaaa0000`.

+### BOOLEAN

+Represents a true or false result.
+Represented as a 32 bit integer, with TRUE set to all 1's and FALSE set to all 0's.
+In practice any non-zero value will be accepted as being "true".

 ### __BUILTIN_ALLOCA